-Table 5-9: Summary of societal costs associated with the non-use scenario Description of major impacts Monetised/quantitatively assess ed/qualitatively assessed impacts 1.
-Monetised impacts £ values over the review period £ annualised values Producer surplus loss due to ceasing the use applied for 1 : Impacts on applicants - Lost profits GB Impacts on A&D companies 1 : Applicants: Impacts in Pound millions - see Formulation SEA A&D companies Applicants: Impacts in Pound millions - see Formulation SEA A&D companies - Lost profits GB - £156 to 1,265 million - £16.11 to 130.95 million Relocation or closure costs Not monetised Not monetised Loss of residual value of capital Not quantifiable Not quantifiable Social cost of unemployment: 2,795 jobs lost workers in A&D sector only 2 £271.11 million £28.06 million Spill-over impact on surplus of alternative producers Not assessed due to sector level impacts Not assessed due to sector level impacts Sum of monetised impacts £427 to 1,537 million £44.16 to 159.01 million Additional qualitatively assessed impa acts Impacts on A&D sector Impacts on R&D by the A&D secto on technological innovation or, impacts on supply chain, impacts Civilian airlines - aviation, including loss of multiplier erations, impacts on passengers et prices, etc. Ministries of Defence lability of aircraft and equipment, and equipment, impacts on mission Loss of jobs due to indirect and induced effects; loss of turnover due to changes in demand for goods and services and associated multiplier effects.
-Other sectors in GB Impacts on emergency services and their ability to respond to incidents Impacts on cargo transport Lower bound figures represent lost profit estimates based on loss of jobs, upper bound based on loss of turnover.
+Table 5-9: Summary of societal costs associated with the non-use scenario Description of major impacts Monetised/quantitatively assessed/qualitatively assessed 1.
+Monetised impacts £ values over the review period £ annualised values Producer surplus loss due to ceasing the use applied for : Impacts on applicants - Lost profits GB Impacts on A&D companies : Applicants: Impacts in Pound millions - see Formulation SEA A&D companies Applicants: Impacts in Pound millions - see Formulation SEA A&D companies - Lost profits GB - £156 to 1,265 million - £16.11 to 130.95 million Relocation or closure costs Not monetised Not monetised Loss of residual value of capital Not quantifiable Not quantifiable Social cost of unemployment: 2,795 jobs lost workers in A&D sector only £271.11 million £28.06 million Spill-over impact on surplus of alternative producers Not assessed due to sector level impacts Not assessed due to sector level impacts Sum of monetised impacts £427 to 1,537 million £44.16 to 159.01 million Additional qualitatively assessed impa acts Impacts on A&D sector Impacts on R&D by the A&D sector, impacts on supply chain, impacts on technological innovation Civilian airlines - aviation, including loss of multiplier erations, impacts on passengers et prices, etc. Ministries of Defence Impacts on the operational availability of aircraft and equipme Other sectors in GB Loss of jobs due to indirect and induced effects; loss of turnover due to changes in demand for goods and services and associated multiplier effects.
+Impacts on emergency services and their ability to respond to incidents Impacts on cargo transport Lower bound figures represent lost profit estimates based on loss of jobs, upper bound based on loss of turnover.
 Estimated using the approach set out in SEAC's guidance on social cost of unemployment Totals have been rounded below shows the scenarios considered as part of the sensitivity analysis.
 The two profit loss estimates are as discussed in section 5.2 and the average value of monetised human health risks form scenarios 5 and 6, which are given as central estimates in the benefits-to-risks comparison in section 6.3.
 The additional scenarios make use of the upper and lower bound for the human health costs, as discussed in section 4.4.
 These additional scenarios give a range of benefit-to-risk ratios of 124:1 to 445:1, which further strengthen the conclusion that benefits of continued use outweigh risks of continued use.